IRS Form 8854: A Guide for U.S. Expatriates

 • Column (d): Gain or loss

-• Calculate by subtracting (c) from (b)
+• Calculate by subtracting Column (c) from Column (b)

 • Column (e): Gain after allocation of exclusion amount